Abdullapurmet

-Abdullapur is a village in Ranga Reddy district in Telangana, India.
-It falls under Hayathnagar mandal.
+Abdullapur and Abdullapurmet together constitute a village and mandal in Ranga Reddy district in Telangana, India.
+Abdullapur is a village whereas Abdullapurmet is Mandal.
 It is 5 kilometers from the Outer Ring Road, Hyderabad.
-The world famous Ramoji Film City is in Abdullahpurmet.
+The world famous Ramoji Film City is in Abdullapurmet.
 Abdullapurmet is a developing residential locality on the outskirts of Hyderabad.
 It is located alongside Hyderabad-Suryapet Highway (NH-65).
 It has a population of about 5511.
 The male and female populations are 2822 and 2689 respectively.
-The size of the area is about 3.98 square kilometer.
+The size of the area is about 3.98 square kilometers.

+The village was named after Qutub Shahi King Abdullah Qutub Shah, son of Hayath Bakshi Begum after whom its earlier mandal town Hayathnagar is named.